cardano-foundation/CIPs/CIP-Fair_Stakepool_Rewards/README.md

 See FairStakepoolRewards.xlxs to compare stakepool ROS between the current and proposed scheme.

-## Backward Compatibility
+### Backward Compatibility

 This proposal includes parameter changes, one parameter removal, and a change to the rewards calculation.
 Because of the parameter removal and changes to the rewards calculation, a hardfork will be necessary for implementation.

-# Path to Active
+## Path to Active

-## Acceptance Criteria
+### Acceptance Criteria

 This proposal must be approved by both IOG as well as the community before implementation.
 Community consensus should be a high priority for proposals that modify staking rewards.

 Each stage will be an individual protocol update.
 The first two updates will be protocol parameter updates.
 The third and final update will require a hardfork.

-Before implementation, IOG's engineering and research teams must review the feasibility and potential consequences of the proposal.
-IOG will create the implementation for each update and decide on the time between each update.
-After approval by IOG, the following will occur for each protocol update:
+Before implementation, engineering and research teams must review the feasibility and potential consequences of the proposal, create the implementation for each update, and decide on the time interval between updates.

 1. The protocol update is created, including all necessary changes.
 2. The raw transaction for the protocol update is built.
-3. Genesis delegates IOG, CF, and Emurgo sign the transaction.
+3. Transaction is signed.
 4. Transaction is submitted.
 5. Protocol update is confirmed.